xmengju/RRBoost/README.md

 `LADTree` selected using the validation set.
 The performance of the resulting three predictors on the test set will be measured using the root mean squared (prediction) error (set with the argument `error = "rmse"`).
-Other pelossible options are average absolute deviation (`aad`), trimmed root mean squared (prediction) error (`trmse`) and a robust root mean squared (prediction) error (`rrmse`).
+Other possible options are: average absolute deviation (`aad`), trimmed root mean squared (prediction) error (`trmse`) and a robust root mean squared (prediction) error (`rrmse`).
 See the help page.